Flying High English Hub

 If your school meets the eligibility criteria and you are interested in receiving support and funding from the English Hub, get started by completing this Self referral form.

-You will need your phonics screen check data for 2022,23 and 24 and an estimated percentage of children that are currently predicted to pass the Y1 PSC 2025.
+You will need your phonics screen check data for 2023, 24 and 25.

 Complete a self referral form here